 - Clearly delineate one a targeted area within a Local Government Bboundary that includes the proposed site, but is not solely the proposed site.
-For applications in a Metro Pool, the targeted area must not encompass the full Local Government Bboundary. - Discuss housing as a goal of the CRP. - Include an assessment of the targeted area's existing infrastructure. - Designate implementation measures. - Be officially approved or re-approved by a Local Government within ten (10) years of Application Submission.
+For applications in a Metro Pool, the targeted area must not encompass the full Local Government Bboundary. - Discuss housing as a goal of the CRP. - Include an assessment of the targeted area's existing infrastructure. - Designate implementation measures. - Be officially adopted or re-adopted approved or re-approved by a Qualified Local Government within ten (10) years of Application Submission.